Manto/llm-if-wrapper/README.md

 ## Setting up your Anthropic/OpenAI API Key

-To use Together.ai, Anthropic, or OpenAI models for the project, you need to specify your keys.
+To use Together.ai (for the free LLama 3 model), Anthropic, or OpenAI models for the project, you need to specify your keys.
 To do so, create a `.env` file in the project directory, and then enter your API keys:

 ```
 TOGETHER_API_KEY=...